 This past Saturday night around Wrigleyville was a madhouse.
 The noise coming from the friendly confines of Wrigly Field was loud and energizing, matching the excitement in the myriad of bars that surround the area.
 The streets typically filled with park cars were replaced with people haphazardly trying to make their way towards Wrigley Field where the Cubs were in the lead and surely about to secure a second win in the playoffs.
 A part of me really wanted to see the Cubs win at home, but the call of Dinosaur Jr. performing at the Metro roared louder in my head.

-After the first song of The Thalia Zedek Band’s opening set, which was dedicated the first song to those affected by hurricane Matthew, there were a few outcries of ” Who are you guys?”
+After the first song of The Thalia Zedek Band’s opening set, which was dedicated to those affected by hurricane Matthew, there were a few outcries of ” Who are you guys?”
 While it’s easy to take that the wrong way considering Zedek’s long musical career, the question was raised out of utterly impressed joy.
 There was no time wasted in grabbing the audience’s attention as Zedek’s bluesy guitar packed a punch while David Curry’s viola dazzled at the edge of the stage while the rest of the band filled in an impressive sound.
 There are elements of post rock and punk throughout their sound, but it’s all grounded by emotive lyrics that Zedek’s strong and beautifully raspy voice.
-Her vocie cut through the noise with a passionate force that couldn’t help but make fans of the crowd.
+Her voice cut through the noise with a passionate force that couldn’t help but make fans of the crowd.

 Steve Gunn followed up Thalia Sedek’s amazing performance with one of his own.
 Gunn focus most of his set on his guitar-work, standing stoically center stage as he and his band doled out their guitar driven songs.
 I was aware of Gunn through Kurt Vile’s band the Violators and knew his songs would be expansive and grand.
 The best moments in his set were where his band took songs off the rails and veered off deep into them, playing with the intricacies hidden within the tunes.
 They never seemed to fall under the typical overindulgence that jams can affect, instead they created deep grooves of needed diversion.
 Gunn loked determined throughout the set, pushing his talents far beyond what I expected.